The Cultural Fund

 - Production funding

-- Perannual funding for artist groups and institurions
+- Perannual funding for artist groups and institutions

-The Council normally meets six times a year, and is advised by 26 expert committees with 122 members.
-Arts Council members are appointed by the Ministry of Culture on the basis of their artistic and cultural qualifications.
-Chair of the Council is Tone Hansen.
+The Council usually meets six times a year and is advised by 26 expert committees with 122 members.
+Arts Council members are appointed by the Ministry of Culture based on their artistic and cultural qualifications.
+Chair of the Council is Lars Petter Hagen.

-Arts Council Norway received 6668 applications for funding in 2017.
-2546 applications were granted financial support from The Cultural Fund.
+Arts Council Norway received 8832 applications for funding from the Cultural Fund in 2019.
+3713 applications were granted financial support.